Spontaneous scalarization: Neutron star scalarization

 \subsection{Dynamics of scalarized neutron stars and binary mergers}

 The dynamics of isolated \ns{s} can be studied by solving the full nonlinear field equations of scalar-tensor gravity, which is often a challenging task.
-Instead, one usually first approaches the problem by linearizing the field equations around a background solution, and then analyze the resulting linearized dynamics.
+Instead, one usually first approaches the problem by linearizing the field equations around a background solution and then analyzing the resulting linearized dynamics.
 The study of nonlinear dynamics is then done when necessary and feasible.
-We follow this sequence in this subsection.
-We will then review what happens when \ns{s} is scalar-tensor theories are placed in binary systems.
+We follow this sequence in the Secs.~\ref{sec:NS_dynamics}--\ref{sec:dyn_sca_nsm}.
+We then review what happens when \ns{s} in scalar-tensor theories are placed in binary systems.